The Community Chest of Hong Kong: Greening for the Chest

 "Greening for the Chest", jointly organised by The Community Chest and Education Bureau, aims to convey the message of environmental protection among the youth.
 Over the years, students from the 18 Districts Community Youth Clubs have been encouraged to take part in cleaning, planting and tree tendering in country parks, and at the same time, raise funds for the needy in Hong Kong.

 With the assistance from Leisure and Cultural Services Department and Agriculture, Fisheries and Conservation Department, organisations could also clean or plant at designated locations for a better cause.

 Flag Day

-The Chest always encourages the younger generation to take an active role in serving the community and the annual "Flag Day" provides an ideal channel for the youth to realise their benevolent initiatives.
+The Chest encourages the younger generation to take an active role in serving the community and the annual "Flag Day" provides a channel for the youth to realise their initiatives.

 Each year, more than 12,000 students and volunteers from primary and secondary schools, kindergartens, the Chest's member agencies, as well as other voluntary organisations participate in "Street Flag Sale".
 Together with the significant contributions from schools participating in "Gold Flag Sale", the event has helped raise a generous amount of resources.